ranjith-sp-0310/plant-monitoring-iot/README.md

 ## Features

 - **Real-time Data Collection**: Collects data from soil moisture, temperature, and humidity sensors.
-- **Weather Forecasting**: Integrates with the OpenWeather API to retrieve rain predictions.
+- **Weather Forecasting**: Integrates with the OpenMeteo API to retrieve rain predictions.
 - **Automated Watering**: Calculates water requirements based on sensor data and plant type.
 - **Feedback Mechanism**: Assesses the accuracy of weather predictions to improve future decisions.
 - **SQLite Database**: Stores sensor data for historical analysis and monitoring.